-Second, there were the radicals, liberal followers of Locke such Second, there were the radicals, and believed-just as the French as Jefferson, who despised England and believed-just as the French as Jefferson, who despised England that the dictates of universal reason followers of Rousseau believed-that to all.
-For them, the trade followers of Rousseau believed and followers of Rousseau believed and the source of their freedoms, but and the source of their freedoms, but and made the true rights of man evidence of their freedoms, but rather English constitution was not the source of their freedoms, but rather English constitution was not the super a solution dictated by universal reason, something to be swept away by rights dictated by universal reason, something to be swept away $o{1} = o{1}$ And indeed, when the French Revolution came, Jefferson and $h{is}$ And indeed, when the first continuation of what the Ameri-supporters embraced it as a direct continuation of what the Amerisupporters emplaced it a notorious letter in 1793: "The liberty cans had started.
-As he wrote in a notorious letter in 1793: "The liberty cans had started.
-As he was depending on the issue of the contest [in of the whole earth was depending on the issue of the contest [in or the whole call in the should have failed, I would have seen half France]....
+Second, there were the radicals, liberal followers of Locke such Second, there were the radicals, and believed-just as the French as Jefferson, who despised England and believed-just as the French as Jefferson, who despised Eligiant to all.
+For them, the trading followers of Rousseau believed-that to all.
+For them, the trading followers of Rousseau believed-all.
+For them, the traditional made the true rights of man evident to all.
+For them, the traditional made the true rights of man cylonal made the true rights of their freedoms, but rather English constitution was not the source of their freedoms, but rather English constitution was not the English constitution was not the something to be swept away by rights dictated by universal reason, something to be swept away by rights dictated by universal reason, something to be swept away of a something to be swept away of And indeed, when the Industrial Supporters embraced it as a direct continuation of what the Americal Supporters embraced it as a direct continuation of what the Americal Supporters embraced it as a direct continuation of what the American Supporters embraced it as a direct continuation of what the American Supporters embraced it as a direct continuation of what the American Supporters embraced it as a direct continuation of what the American Supporters embraced it as a direct continuation of what the American Supporters embraced it as a direct continuation of what the American Supporters embraced it as a direct continuation of what the American Supporters embraced it as a direct continuation of what the American Supporters embraced it as a direct continuation of what the American Supporters embraced it as a direct continuation of what the American Supporters embraced it as a direct continuation of what the American Supporters embraced it as a supporter of the supporters embraced it as a supporter of the support supporters emplaced it as supporters emplace of the whole earth was depending on the issue of the contest [in or the whole cartin had a seen half rance]....
 Rather than it should have failed, I would have seen half the earth desolated."2

 The tension between these conservative and liberal camps finds expression in America's founding documents: The Declaration of Independence, drafted by Jefferson in 1776, is famous for promoting the Lockean doctrine of universal rights as "self-evident" before the light of reason; whereas the Constitution of 1787, drafted at a convention dominated by the conservative party, ended a decade of shocking disorder by restoring the familiar forms of the national English constitution.
 In accepting it, the Americans gave a strong president, serving as the chief executive, roughly the powers of the British monarch, and balanced these powers in the English fashion by means of a bicameral legislature with the power of taxation and legislation.
 Even the American Bill of Rights of 1789 is modeled upon the Petition of Right and the English Bill of Rights, largely elaborating the rights of Englishmen that had been described by Coke and Selden and their followers.
-Notably, these later documents breathe not a word about universal reason or universal rights.
+Notably, these later documents breathe not a word about universal reason or universal rights.4